nats-io/nats-architecture-and-design/adr/ADR-8.md

     DeleteKeyValue(ctx context.Context, bucket string) error

     // KeyValueBucketNames is used to retrieve a list of key value bucket
     // names.
+The KeyValueNamesLister should behave in a similar fashion
+	// to the language implementation of Get Stream Names.
+If not already some sort of iterable,
+    // an iterable form of the api is acceptable as well.
     KeyValueBucketNames(ctx context.Context) KeyValueNamesLister

     // KeyValueBuckets is used to retrieve a list of key value bucket
     // statuses.
+The KeyValueNamesLister should behave in a similar fashion
+	// to the language implementation of Get Stream Infos.
+If not already some sort of iterable,
+	// an iterable form of the api is acceptable as well.
     KeyValueBuckets(ctx context.Context) KeyValueStatusLister
 }
 ```

-`KeyValueBucketNames` provides a `KeyValueNamesLister`. `KeyValueBuckets` provides a `KeyValueStatusLister`.
-A _Lister_ can be anything such as a parallel to the underlying JetStream Management Stream Names call or can
-provide the data in an iterable or consumable form.

 ## Storage Backends